TimoIllusion/simple-ai-benchmarking/README.md

 See https://github.com/microsoft/tensorflow-directml-plugin for more information.

-## Run Benchmark

-Run benchmark with in activated conda environment:
+Run benchmark with `python run.py`.

-`python run_benchmark.py`

 ## Example results